gcanti/fp-ts/docs/JoinSemilattice.md

 Added in v1.4.0 (type class)

-A join-semilattice (or upper semilattice) is a semilattice whose operation is called "join", and which can be thought of as a least upper bound.
+A join-semilattice (or upper semilattice) is a semilattice whose operation is called `join`, and which can be thought of as a least upper bound.

 A `JoinSemilattice` must satisfy the following laws: